ysucomputerclub/constitution/README.md

 ### Section 3: Officer Selection Process

 1. An open call for officer applications shall be sent to all members by the Chair and must stay open for at least 1 week.
-It must include the applicant's name and and reasons why the applicant believes they'll be a good officer.
+It must include the applicant's name and and reasons why the applicant believes they will be a good officer.
 2. Once officer applications have closed an open call for votes shall be sent to all members by the Chair and must stay open for at least 1 week.
 3. The winners and number of votes (but not for whom who voted) shall be announced by the Chair during an open meeting.